claresudbery/clare-wiki-ably/pages/coding/tools/flutter.md

     - Open the `lib` directory, then `main.dart`
         - The comments explain the different parts of the code
 - Run the app:
+    - Make sure you start by opening the correct folder
+        - it should be the app folder
+        - it won't necessarily be called `app`, but it's the parent that contains the `lib` folder
+    - Then you have to open `lib/main.dart`
+        - You can tell you've done the right thing, because a play button will appear, top right
     - Cmd + Shift + P (View > Command Palette) => type flutter
     - Flutter: Select Device
+        - Or click bottom right, where it will show you which device is currently selected
         - you can start a new iOS simluator here if you want
     - F5 (Run > Start Debugging)
+        - Or click the play button, top right
         - if running in iOS for the first time, it downloads ios tools which takes a while
         - ...but eventually the app will load in the simulator
         - !
 If you simultaneously have a project open in IDEA, it will use the SAME ios simulator!